-8 Court Orders Uprostricted assess (avaant wire ten ardere, but including o Court Orders Unrestricted access (except wire-tap orders, but including orders making reference to the Sex Offender Information Registration Act).
-9 Criminal Record of the Accused Access only to Crown counsel, defence counsel, accused and probation officer concerned with the case.
+8 Court Orders Unrestricted access (except wire-tap orders, but including orders making reference to the Sex Offender Information Registration Act).
+9 Criminal Record Access only to Crown counsel, defence counsel, accused of the Accused and probation officer concerned with the case.
 For absolute or conditional discharges, there is no access after one and three years respectively, from the date of sentencing.
 After the accused is record suspended/pardoned, there is no access to information regarding the offence for which they were record suspended/pardoned.
 However, a procedure is available for record suspended/pardoned offenders to obtain access to their own record suspended/pardoned court file.
 Inquiries in this regard can be made at a court registry.
 Where the criminal record of the accused has been entered as an exhibit, see 10 below.
 10 Exhibits Access only to Crown counsel, defence counsel, and accused, unless otherwise ordered by the Court upon application.
 If an order is granted providing access for viewing an exhibit, the viewing shall only occur under the supervision of registry personnel.
 The need for an application for access by the public to exhibits in a criminal proceeding is based on the need, established by the law, to consider the competing interests in respect of public access, distribution and broadcast of court exhibits.
 Requests for access should be made to the presiding Judge (if the case is pending or ongoing) or to the Regional Administrative Judge (if there is no judge seized of the matter) of the Court in the location where the proceedings are or were held.
-When counsel files a Notice of Appeal they will have the same access rights as counsel of record in the Provincial 11 Information (including Ticket Court.
-Unrestricted access.
-Informations and Certified Extracts of Tickets) However, no access to private informations unless otherwise ordered by Court.
-12 Judges' Bench Books No access.
-13 Letters of Reference and Unrestricted access.
+When counsel files a Notice of Appeal they will have the same access rights as counsel of record in the Provincial Court.
+11 Information Unrestricted access. (including Ticket Informations and However, no access to private informations unless Certified Extracts otherwise ordered by Court.
+4.5 of Tickets) 12 Judges' Bench No access.
+Books 13 Letters of Unrestricted access.
+Reference and